zliang76/Prework/README.md

-# Prework - Tip Calculator
+# Prework - Tipsy

-Tip Calculator is a tip calculator application for iOS.
+Tipsy is a tip calculator application for iOS.

 Submitted by: Zifeng Liang

-Time spent: 1.5 hours spent in total
+Time spent: **8-9** hours spent in total

 ## User Stories